FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 4. **data mangling** - manipulate the data to match the target/NOMAD `Quantity`s' specification, e.g. dimensionality, shape.
 This may include computing derived properties not present in the original source files.
 5. **archive construction** - build up a Python `EntryArchive` object using the classes provided by the target/NOMAD schema.
 NOMAD will automatically write it commit it to the database as an `archive.json`

-Blurring these responsibilities leads to a wild-growth in parser design, leading to added complexity, especially with larger, more feature-rich parsers.
+Blurring these responsibilities leads to a wild-growth in parser design and added complexity, especially in larger, more feature-rich parsers.
 NOMAD therefore offers powerful _tools_ and documentation on _best practices_ to help the parser developer manage each distinct responsibility.
 The exact solutions are, in the same order: